DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: The Proposed DiCOVA-Net Method

 \subsection{Gussian Noise-based Data Augmentation}

-Data augmentation is often necessary to enhance the diversity of the training datasets.
-In additon, data augmentation can also reduce the domain mismatch between the enrolled and test set data \cite{Jiang2020}.
-The data augmentation methods commonly used include flip, rotation, scale, crop, translation, etc., while what we adopt is to add Gaussian noise.
-Gaussian noise has a mean of zero and a standard deviation of one and can be generated as needed using a pseudorandom number generator.
-For our proposed model, Gaussian noise was added to the data of minority samples (namely COVID-19 infected persons) to generate some new synthetic minority samples, which is very beneficial for DNNs and helps to reduce the incidence of overfitting, because DNNs have a large number of parameters.
+To increase the diversity of the training datasets, data augmentation is frequently required.
+Furthermore, according to \cite{Jiang2020}, data augmentation can reduce the domain mismatch between the enrolled and test set data.
+The most common data augmentation methods are flip, rotation, scale, crop, translation, and so on, while we use Gaussian noise.
+A pseudorandom number generator can generate Gaussian noise, which has a mean of zero and a standard deviation of one.
+Because DNNs have a large number of parameters, we added Gaussian noise to the data of minority samples (namely COVID-19 infected people) to generate some new synthetic minority samples, which is very beneficial for DNNs and helps to reduce the incidence of overfitting.